Joulenergy/MicroMall/README.md

 # For Promtail
 http://localhost:9080/targets
-# to check scraping targets and log endpoints
+# to check scraping targets for logs
 ```
+Go to the /metrics route to see the metrics being exposed.
+Eg. http://localhost:15692/metrics for RabbitMQ (Note: if not interested in seeing the RabbitMQ metrics, edit the docker compose file to remove the exposed port 15692 for rabbitmq and uncomment the expose 15692 code)

 ### Testing the app with the frontend
 1. Using the admin account, head to http://localhost/3000/createproduct route to create a product.
 Return to the catalog page.
 The product should appear